angelsen/claude-kiro/README.md

-# Spec-Driven Development for Claude Code
+# Claude Kiro: Spec-Driven Development for Claude Code

-Configuration files and methodology to bring Kiro's structured development workflow to Claude Code.
+A unified CLI tool and methodology that brings spec-driven development workflow to Claude Code.

 ## What This Is

-A set of Claude Code configurations (output styles, slash commands, hooks) that implement spec-driven development:
+Claude Kiro (`ck`) provides:
+- **Automated project setup** for spec-driven development
+- **Smart hooks** that provide spec context while coding
+- **Slash commands** for structured workflows
+- **Output styles** that enforce disciplined responses

 **Prompt → Requirements → Design → Tasks → Implementation**

-No external tools.
-Pure Claude Code primitives.

 ## Repository Structure